cr8ivecodesmith/cr8ivecodesmith.github.com/content/4-weeks-to-fitness-experiment.md

 Author: matt lebrun

 > A healthy programmer, is an effective programmer.
-> ~ me, when deciding to write this post.
+> - me (when deciding to write this post)

 One of my key goals for this year is to get in to the habit of keeping myself healthy.
 I believe its in our best interest as software engineers to have a